ericcornelissen/ghasum/SPECIFICATION.md

 old checksums from an existing sumfile.

 With the `-force` flag the process will ignore errors in the sumfile and fix those while updating.
+It will also update existing checksums that are incorrect.
 If the sumfile version can still be determined from sumfile it will be used, otherwise the latest available version is used instead.
-This option is disabled by default to avoid unknowingly fixing syntax errors in a sumfile, which is an important fact to know about from a security perspective.
+This option is disabled by default to avoid unknowingly fixing syntax or other errors in a sumfile, which is an important fact to know about from a security perspective.

 This process does not verify any of the checksums currently in the sumfile.